andifalk/authorizationserver/README.md

 ## User Management

 It is planned to provide an integrated user management system via Web UI and Rest API.
-Currently the Web UI only supports read-only access at [localhost:8080/auth/admin](http://localhost:8080/auth/admin).
+Currently, the Web UI only supports read-only access at [localhost:8080/auth/admin](http://localhost:8080/auth/admin).
 The Rest API also supports creating new users already.

 The following predefined users are setup at startup time automatically: